 1. Replace Your Lawn

 One of the most eco-friendly home improvements you can make to your home is to replace your grass lawn with an artificial lawn.
 The main problem with a grass lawn is that it requires a lot of maintenance to look nice.
 If you live in a warm state, like California, it takes a lot of watering to keep your lawn healthy.
 But that water is better used for drinking, plumbing, and irrigation for major agriculture lands.
 Even if you live somewhere where you get lots of rainfall, you’ll still need to use a lawn mower to groom your lawn, and lawn mowers present some safety issues and also create harmful emissions.

-An artificial turf looks good, feels good to the touch, and is water-resistant—and it requires practically no maintenance.
+Artificial grass from Maidstone, Kent looks good, feels good to the touch, and is water-resistant—and it requires practically no maintenance.
 But if you don’t like the look of an artificial lawn, you can also replace your grass lawn with desert landscaping.
 Desert landscaping utilizes desert plants, fine sand, and decorative boulders, and it looks terrific at homes that are located in warm climates.

 2. Install Solar Panels

 Want to save on your utility bill?
 Consider installing solar panels on your property.
 Solar panels harness the energy of the sun to provide your entire home with electrical power.
 They’re not only suitable for warm climates.
 Solar panels are effective in almost all parts of the globe given the immense power of the sun’s rays.

 Although solar panels will save you a significant amount of money on your utility bill, they might be a hefty investment up-front.
 However, there are many ways you can get solar panel financing, and you might also be eligible for tax deductions for having them installed.
 And remember that if you plan on being in your home for a long time, having solar panels will save you a massive amount of money in the long-run.